McGo/statamic-config-fieldtype/README.md

 # Statamic Config Fieldtype

-> Statamic Config Fieldtype is a Statamic addon that does something pretty neat.
+> Statamic Config Fieldtype is a Statamic addon that offers a new field type that could be used in any blueprint to offer a list of configurable options based on a config file.

 ## Features

-This addon does:

-- This
-- And this
-- And even this
+Basically the field store the selected value in the entity that uses the fieldtype.

 ## How to Install